-The Boomerang, is an ancient tool/weapon, crafted and mastered by the Original People of Australia.
-[The Boomerang is humans first innovation of propelled flight]
+The Boomerang is an ancient tool/weapon, crafted and mastered by the Original People of Australia.
+[The Boomerang is the first innovation of propelled flight]

-The Australian $50 note (On the back) A portrait of Edith Cowan, first female member of any Australian parliament.
+The Australian $50 note (On the back) A portrait of Edith Cowan, the first female member of any Australian parliament.

 (On the front) Is a portrait of an aboriginal Australian author, inventor and great mind of his time, along with drawings from one of his inventions.
 The Boomerang and Helicopter share a notable interaction in history with this man.

 Mainly known as the man on our $50 note, but all of Australia should take [note] the next time you pull a yellow back out of your wallet, purse, pocket or bra, that you a pulling an image of the man considered to be “The Australian Da Vinci” Mr. David Unaipon.
 The brilliant aboriginal Australian mind who also had the concept of the Helicopter two decades before others!

 Unaipon made drawings of his basic design for a helicopter by 1914, 22 years before the first operational helicopter in 1936.
 He got the idea from how a boomerang moved through the air and applied that principle in his helicopter design.

 “The boomerang is shaped to rise in the air according to the velocity with which it is propelled, and so can an aeroplane” David Unaipon, Daily Herald 1914

 David Unaipon was a Ngarrindjeri (People who belong to this land).
 Born on 28 September 1872 at the Point McLeay Mission (Coorong, South Australia) He was a Writer, Scientist, Inventor and more.
 (Thought to be impossible) David’s main goal was to achieve perpetual motion, [Motion that continues indefinitely without an external energy source] In 1909 during his work on perpetual motion he patented the Mechanical motion sheep shears.
 His design, which converts curvilinear motion into a straight line movement, forms the basis of the operation of modern mechanical shears.
 Google even featured his design as one of their doodles some years back.